Last fact-checked: 21 November 2020

 Considering undergoing plastic surgery in Malaysia?
-Whether you’re planning to visit specifically for treatment or just interested in having a little cosmetic work done while on holiday, Malaysia’s modern healthcare facilities won’t disappoint, especially if you book through Medical Departures at one of our verified clinics.
+Whether you’re planning to visit specifically for treatment or just interested in having some cosmetic work done while on holiday, Malaysia’s modern healthcare facilities won’t disappoint, especially when booking through Medical Departures at one of our verified clinics.

-Keep reading our Malaysia destination guide to discover more about the country’s blossoming medical tourism industry, as well as the procedures available, prices, things to see and do, plus some handy advice for when you’re there.
+Find out about Malaysia's blossoming medical tourism services, as well as available procedures, prices, things to see and do, plus some handy advice for when you’re there.

 Thanks to its incredibly rich biodiversity, Malaysia is categorised as one of 17 megadiverse countries in the world.
 The country is divided into two distinct parts, each separated by the South China Sea: East Malaysia (Malaysian Borneo) and Peninsular Malaysia.
 The latter has a mountainous terrain, dense jungles and white sandy coastlines, while Malaysian Borneo, which makes up more than 50% of the country, is home to remote jungle-living tribes in the far north and some of the most fascinating rainforests in the world.

-There are also strong Indian and Chinese influences throughout the country—again, something which is reflected through the wonderful (and often rather spicy) food!
+There are also strong Indian and Chinese influences throughout the country—something reflected through the sumptuous (and often rather spicy) food!

 Malaysia provides a whole range of different experiences to its visitors.
-From outdoor pursuits like scuba diving, mountain climbs and jungle trekking, to more sedate activities like guided tours, zoo trips or a round of championship standard golf, Malaysia has something to offer almost every tourist.
+From outdoor pursuits such as scuba diving, mountain climbs and jungle trekking, to more sedate activities like guided tours, zoo trips or a round of championship standard golf, Malaysia has something to offer almost every tourist.

 While still considered a developing country, Malaysia is home to a number of major 21st-century cities, particularly the capital of Kuala Lumpur.
 These boast modern healthcare facilities staffed by internationally trained surgeons, just as long as you know where to look.
 Best of all, you can expect first-class results for a fraction of the prices back home when booking at one of our trusted partner clinics or hospitals.

-Malaysia is located in the heart of Southeast Asia.
-It has maritime borders with Thailand, the Philippines, Brunei, Vietnam, Indonesia and Singapore, and also shares a land border with the southern tip of Thailand.
+Malaysia is located in the heart of Southeast Asia, sharing maritime borders with Thailand, the Philippines, Brunei, Vietnam, Indonesia and Singapore, and also a land border with the southern tip of Thailand.

-Many procedures cost around 70% less than the price of the same treatment in your home country.
+Many procedures charge around 70% less than the price of the same treatment in your home country.
 For certain medical tourists, the cost alone makes undergoing surgery affordable and is a primary factor when choosing to travel abroad for their operation.
-Some examples of the savings that can be made in Malaysia are:
+Some examples of the savings that can be made in Malaysia: